ARTICLE 1 Name and Objects

 The membership responsibilities for active members are as follows:

-a) All active members who attend practice sessions/classes either arrive early enough to help set up equipment or stay until the end of practice to help take down equipment.
+a) All active members who attend practice sessions/classes either arrive early enough to help set up equipment or stay until the end of practice/class to help take down equipment.
 No member may use any equipment until setup is complete.
 No member may use any equipment while it is being taken down.

 c) All active members who attend practice/classes may be asked to help conduct run throughs by acting as a steward, time keeper, judge or scribe.